wojciechp6/YOLOv8Unity/README.md

 ## Usage
 ### Instance Segmentation
 To use this project you need to obtain onnx version of the segmentation model and indicate it in the script.
-1. Download the already converted version from [PINTO model zoo](https://github.com/PINTO0309/PINTO_model_zoo/tree/main/345_YOLOv8) or convert it by yourself using [export command](https://docs.ultralytics.com/usage/cli/).
+1. Download the already converted model from [PINTO model zoo](https://github.com/PINTO0309/PINTO_model_zoo/tree/main/345_YOLOv8) or convert it by yourself using [export command](https://docs.ultralytics.com/usage/cli/).
 2. Copy the segmentation model to *Assets*.
-3. Open *Scenes/Sample Scene*.
+3. Open *Scenes/Segmentation*.
 4. Select *Main Camera*.
+5. In the *Segmentator* component point your segmentation model in the *Model File* field.
+6. Run the scene.

+### Object Detection
+To use this project you need to obtain onnx version of the detection model and indicate it in the script.
+1. Download the already converted model from [PINTO model zoo](https://github.com/PINTO0309/PINTO_model_zoo/tree/main/345_YOLOv8) or convert it by yourself using [export command](https://docs.ultralytics.com/usage/cli/).
+2. Copy the detection model to *Assets*.
+3. Open *Scenes/Detection*.
+4. Select *Main Camera*.
 5. In the *WebCamDetector* component point your segmentation model in the *Model File* field.
 6. Run the scene.

-### Object Detection
-1. In *WebCamDetector.cs* script code replace `YOLOv8Segmentation` class with `YOLOv8`.
-2. Follow the steps from ***Instance Segmentation*** usage steps, but instead of the segmentation model use the detection model.